-The school will not give your child medicine unless you complete and sign this form, and the school has a policy that staff can
+The school will not give your child medicine unless you complete and sign this form, and the school has a policy that staff can administer medicine.

-administer medicine.

 Name of Child

 Date of Birth

 Group / class

 Medical condition or

 illness

 MEDICINE - This must be sent in the original packaging and be labelled with the child's name and dosage

 instructions.

 Name / type of medicine

 (as described on the

 container)

 Date dispensed

 Expiry date

 Agree review date to be

 initiated by staff member

 Dosage and method

 Timing

 Special Precautions

 Are there any side effects

 that we need to know

 about

 Self administration YES / NO

 Procedures to take in an

 emergency

 CONTACT DETAILS

 Name

 Daytime Phone No

 Relationship to child

 Address

-I understand that I must h nand the medication to the bus escort or bring it in personally to school.

-• ice that the school is not obliged to undertake.

-I understand that I must r notify the school of any changes in writing.
+I accept that this is a serv hand the medication to the bus escort or bring it in personally to school. ice that the school is not obliged to undertake. notify the school of any changes in writing.

+Date: Signature